 Major causes of inflammation

-- Diet: Some foods, such as those in the Solanaceae family, can cause inflammation.
+Diet: Some foods, such as those in the Solanaceae (nightshade) family can cause inflammation.
+Tobacco, peppers, tomatoes, potatoes, goji berries, eggplant.
+Many species of this family are narcotic.
+A narcotic is any alkaloid that depresses the central nervous system; they are toxic in excess.
 Minimizing the intake of these foods can help lessen to eliminate the issue.
+Minimizing the intake of these foods can help lessen to eliminate the issue.
 Fermented foods stimulate a histamine response in many people, which can lead to chronic inflammation.
 Take care to limit the volume of fermented foods eaten and consider taking a quality probiotic blend in capsule form instead.
 Probiotics taken in this form do not cause the histamine reaction that fermented foods can.
 Back in the early 1990’s there was an elderly woman in Seattle who made kombucha.
 It was all very hush-hush and you had to know someone who knew her to be invited into her home to meet her and get a kombucha baby, as she called them.
 I was taken blindfolded (ha!) to her home, where she gave me instruction on how to care for my “baby” and make kombucha.
 One thing she told me that was so important and stuck with me to this day was to ingest only 1-2 ounces of kombucha a day or it would cause inflammation and other issues.
 How many folks drink several bottles of kombucha a day and wonder why they are not as healthy as the claims state?
 Slow down, my friends, slow down.
 It’s not “if a little works, a lot will work better” in the case of kombucha and other fermented foods.
-Think of fermented foods being complimentary to a meal, not the main course.
+Think of fermented foods being complementary to a meal, not the main course.